-Forget foil, the hottest BBQ accessory right now is peach paper.
+Forget foil, the hottest BBQ tool right now is peach or pink butchers paper.
 Here’s the total breakdown of what exactly it is, and what makes is so special.

 BBQ enthusiasts are known to be obsessed with meat quality, smoke flavor and various temp gadgets, but no one expect them to flip out over a roll of paper, yet that’s exactly what is happening in the barbecue world.
 Orders for this stuff are placed from all over the globe despite completely prohibitive shipping fees, rolls are smuggled back in suitcases with overweight luggage charges just so people can get their hands on this magical wrap.
 So, with barbecue already being a crazy expensive hobby, why are these people going these exorbitant lengths for a roll of tree pulp?